Problem Intro

 The scalar potential learned by the network must also obey these additional physics properties

-Calculating the Laplacian and the Curl of the Scalar Potential field in Jax
+Calculating the Laplacian of Scalar Potential and the Curl of the acceleration field

 There are no jax primitives to calculate these directly To get going, a refresher in Vector Calculus is order